Rob Grant: Life and career

-In 2021, it was announced that Grant had written a short Red Dwarf script, Into the Gloop, which was performed live via Zoom on 7 February 2021 as part of the Official Red Dwarf Fan Club's Holly Hop convention.
+Grant also began re-engaging with Red Dwarf in the late 2010s.
+He appeared at a Red Dwarf convention in 2018, and then with Paul Jackson and director Ed Bye provided the Quarantine Commentaries of the first three series of Red Dwarf during the 2020 coronvirus lockdown.
+In February 2021, a short Red Dwarf script, Into the Gloop, which was performed live via Zoom as part of the Official Red Dwarf Fan Club's Holly Hop convention.